djmitche/ray-tracer-challenge/NOTES.md

 * Allow intersections to be reused in camera, avoiding allocations
 * Make `World` a trait and `Camera` parameterized over it
 * Fix interplay between Light and World
-* Construct Material with builder pattern
+* Make material fields private